Uncovering Coordinated Cross-Platform Information Operations Threatening the Integrity of the 2024 U.S. Presidential Election Online Discussion: Appendix

 \item We deployed our scalable IO detection tool on a large sample of $\mathbb{X}$ activity surrounding the 2024 U.S. presidential election, identifying a suspicious network of coordinated actors sharing links to external websites.

-\item We characterized this network's actors and activity, revealing an orchestrated multi-platform effort to artificially amplify right-leaning narratives through repetitive messaging, generative AI images, and the use of fake, duplicated, or suspicious websites.
+\item We characterized this network's actors and their sharing activity, revealing an orchestrated cross-platform effort to artificially amplify right-leaning narratives through repetitive messaging, generative AI images, and the use of mock, duplicated, or suspicious websites.

+\item We analyzed the temporal evolution of this network of coordinated actors and their sharing activity from May to July 2024, uncovering a growing volume of tweets pointing to suspicious web domains and increased engagement from the broader user base with these promoted websites.

 \end{itemize}